notsapinho/instagram-profile-downloader/README.md

 # instaposts-downloader
 Simple app to download instagram account posts.

-You can use this application to download posts from accounts. `(We don't support private accounts yet)`
+You can use this application to download posts from accounts. `(We support private accounts!)`

 <hr></hr>